Ankyloglossia in Children

 In rare cases, children with

-tongue-tie have other problems such as cleft lip or cleft palate.
-These can cause other
+tongue-tie have other problems, such as cleft lip or cleft palate.
+These can cause

-diagnose the condition with a health history and physical exam.
-Your provider will
+can diagnose the condition with a health history and physical exam.
+The provider will

 carefully check your child’s tongue and its movements.

 tongue-tie when looking for possible causes of your infant’s breastfeeding problems.

 They might advise that your child see an ear, nose, and throat doctor (ENT or

 might not advise any treatment if your child doesn’t have any symptoms, or if their